 (Does this bus/train/tram go) to…?

 Even if there are signs on the bus/train/tram etc., you might still want to make sure where it is going to!
-Don’t be shy and ask a driver or other passengers:
+Don’t be shy and ask the driver or other passengers:

 - На Хрещатик? – (Does this subway train go) to Khreshchatyk?